This application note covers the following path loss information:

-In ACE Studio, simulated radios communicate when they are in-tune and in-range.
-Path loss effects are used to simulate radio degradation due to weather effects, terrain, time-of-day, etc. The radio receiver finds in-tune radios and then sends out a PDU request to the server for each in-tune radio.
-The server returns a response packet and the radio applies the amount of path loss to the radio calculation.
+In ACE Studio, simulated radios communicate when they are in tune and in range.
+Path loss effects are used to simulate radio degradation due to weather effects, terrain, and the time of day, among other factors.
+The radio receiver finds in-tune radios and sends out a protocol data unit (PDU) request to the server for each in-tune radio pair.
+The server returns a response packet, and the radio applies the path loss to the receiving radio’s audio quality.

 The path loss interface feature is a separately purchased software option.
-If your Target has the Path Loss Interface Software Package it is displayed on the RMS "Options File" page as the "Prop.
-Loss I/F" option.
+In the Remote Management System (RMS), the Path Loss Interface software option displays on Licensing > Licenses:

-The general operation of the path loss interface is as follows:
+The path loss interface generally operates as follows: